zcnmashleu95/mahjong_poker/README.md

 How to win: When the deck is drawn up and is empty, each player will compare their hands.
 The player with the best hand wins.

 Notes:
-I started this project as I wanted The game is still in the making and is text-based.
+The game is still in the making and is text-based.
 There is still lots to be done, but I hope to complete this by June 2020.